BEEFF/BEEFF/README.md

 ### Bonsoir 👋

 - 🔭 I’m currently working at [Publitek](https://publitek.com).
-- 🌱 I’m currently learning about Kubernetes!
+- 🌱 I’m learning about the magnificent [Kubernetes](https://kubernetes.io/)!
 - 👯 I’m looking to collaborate on music production web apps - such as a camelot wheel set creator for DJ's!
 - 🤔 I’m looking for help with highly interactive javascript front ends!
 - 💬 Ask me about DRUM AND BASS!